oli-laban/alpine-tailwind-lightbox/README.md

 #### `group` - String

 The lightbox group the item should be added to.
 If the `x-lightbox:group` attribute is used, that will take precedence.
-Any items without a specified group will be added to their own group.
+Any items without a specified group will be added to their own default group.

 Default: `none`